deployKF/website/content/faq.md

     answer: |-
       __deployKF__ was originally created by [Mathew Wicks](https://www.linkedin.com/in/mathewwicks/) ([GitHub: @thesuperzapper](https://github.com/thesuperzapper)).
       However, deployKF is now a community owned project, and welcomes contributions from anyone who wants to help.

+      For commercial services related to deployKF, please see the [support page](/about/support/#commercial-support).

   - question: What is the difference between Kubeflow and deployKF?
     include_in_schema: true